Dimension-agnostic inference using cross U-statistics: One-sample mean testing

-In the previous subsection we show that $T_{\text{mean}}$ has consistent limiting behavior in different asymptotic regimes.
-As a result, the asymptotic validity of the resulting test holds independent of $d$ under some mild moment condition.
-By contrast, the asymptotic distribution of $U_{\text{mean}}$ varies a lot depending on whether $d$ is fixed or not, which raises the question on the right choice of calibration thresholds in practice.
-While it is already clear that our approach is beneficial over $U_{\text{mean}}$ in terms of robust type I error control, we also claim that our test maintains a good power property.
-In particular we show that the asymptotic power of $T_{\text{mean}}$ is only worse by a factor of $\sqrt{2}$ than that of $U_{\text{mean}}$ under the setting where both test statistics converge to Gaussian.
+While it is already clear that our approach is beneficial over $U_{\mathrm{mean}}$ in terms of robust type I error control, we also claim that our test maintains a good power property.
+In particular we show that the asymptotic power of $T_{\mathrm{mean}}$ is only worse by a factor of $\sqrt{2}$ than that of $U_{\mathrm{mean}}$ under the setting where both test statistics converge to Gaussian.
 In a more general setting, Theorem~\ref{Theorem: Uniform type I and II error control} proves that our test is minimax rate optimal in terms of the $L_2$ norm, which means that the power of the proposed test cannot be improved beyond a constant factor.
-Before we proceed, let us describe the following assumptions that facilitate our asymptotic power analysis. \begin{assumption} \normalfont Suppose that the following assumptions are satisfied. \begin{enumerate} \item[(a)] \emph{Gaussianity:} $X$ has a multivariate Gaussian distribution $N(\mu,\Sigma)$. \item[(b)] \emph{Bounded eigenvalues:} there exist universal constants $\lambda_\ast,\lambda^\ast >0$ such that $\lambda_\ast \leq \lambda_1(\Sigma) \leq \cdots \leq \lambda_d(\Sigma) \leq \lambda^\ast$. \item[(c)] \emph{Local alternatives:} $\mu^\top \mu = O(\sqrt{d}/n)$. \item[(d)] \emph{Dimension-to-sample size ratio:} $d/n \rightarrow \tau \in (0, \infty)$. \item[(e)] \emph{Sample-splitting ratio:} $m_1/n \rightarrow \kappa \in (0,1)$. \end{enumerate} \end{assumption} Of course, these assumptions are not required under the null and only needed to derive an explicit power expression under the alternative.
-The first Gaussian assumption is not critical and can be relaxed to the pseudo independence model assumption considered in \cite{bai1996effect}.
-Under the second condition on eigenvalues, $U_{\text{mean}}$ has a Gaussian limiting distribution and the power expression of our test can be simplified; this assumption can be weakened with more effort, but this takes a little further away from the point of our paper.
+Before we proceed, let us describe the following assumptions that facilitate our asymptotic power analysis. \begin{assumption} \normalfont Suppose that the following assumptions are satisfied. \begin{enumerate} \item[(a)] \emph{Gaussianity:} $X$ has a multivariate Gaussian distribution $N(\mu,\Sigma)$. .5em \item[(b)] \emph{Bounded eigenvalues:} there exist constants $\lambda_\ast,\lambda^\ast >0$ s.t.\ $\lambda_\ast \leq \lambda_1(\Sigma) \leq \cdots \leq \lambda_d(\Sigma) \leq \lambda^\ast$. .5em \item[(c)] \emph{Local alternatives:} $\mu^\top \mu = O(\sqrt{d}/n)$. .5em \item[(d)] \emph{Dimension-to-sample size ratio:} $d/n \rightarrow \tau \in (0, \infty)$. .5em \item[(e)] \emph{Sample-splitting ratio:} $m_1/n \rightarrow \kappa \in (0,1)$. \end{enumerate} \end{assumption} Of course, these assumptions are not required under the null, and are only needed to derive an explicit power expression under the alternative in Theorem~\ref{Theorem: asymptotic power}.
+The first Gaussian assumption is not critical and can be relaxed to the pseudo-independence model assumption considered in \cite{bai1996effect}.
+Under the second condition on eigenvalues, $U_{\mathrm{mean}}$ has a Gaussian limiting distribution and the power expression of our test can be simplified; this assumption can be weakened with more effort, but this takes a little further away from the point of our paper.
 The last two assumptions on $d/n$ and $m_1/n$ are required for standard technical reasons and can also be found in \cite{kim2016classification}.